LuceleneL/portSentencer/README.md

 # PortSentencer
 This repository has the `portSent.py` program, a sentencer for Portuguese text.

 This program receives as input one or more textual files with text in Portuguese and generates a single textual file where each sentence is saved in a different line.

+## Sentencing Example
 For example, if the following text is given as input:

 `A rua Dr. Flores é uma rua da cidade de Porto`